Does God Exist? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say God created everything?
+Does the Bible say God exists everywhere, not just in temples?

 0 Community answers